Restaurants in Lower East Side

 Tip: The hamachi crudo is the cross-glass food order.
 Wednesday and Thursday are the easy walk-in nights.

 Ten Bells on Broome Street has run a natural-wine room in the Lower East Side, New York City since 2008.
-Chalkboard list, oysters, dim candlelight, no reservations.
+Chalkboard list, oysters, dim candlelight.

 Signature pour: Domaine Cousin Loup